otrv4/otrv4/otrv4.md

 This Secure Session ID can be used by the parties to verify (over the telephone, assuming the parties recognize each others' voices) that there is no man-in-the-middle by having each side read his bold part to the other.
-Note that this only needs to be done in the event that the users do not trust that their long-term keys have not been compromised.
+Note that this only needs to be done in the event that the participants do not trust that their long-term keys have not been compromised.

 ### OTR Error Messages